 And finally, an alien may be able to obtain asylum in the United States or get a hardship waiver to keep from being deported.

-To help you better understand the immigration consequences of a drug conviction, our California criminal defense lawyers discuss, below:
+To help you better understand the immigration consequences of a drug conviction, our criminal and immigration lawyers discuss, below:

 - 1. What are the immigration consequences of a drug conviction?